 Charles Johnston, tr.: Patanjali Yoga Sutras On-line

 Hewitt, James.
 The Complete Yoga Book: The Yoga of Breathing, Meditation and Posture.
-London: Rider, 1991. ⍽▢⍽ Gentle ujjayi pranayama, and very much else is here.
+London: Rider, 1991. ⍽▢⍽ Gentle ujjayi pranayama, is told of in this wise book.

 Mieder, Wolfgang (main editor), Stewart A. Kingsbury, and Kelsie E. Harder: A Dictionary of American Proverbs.
 (Paperback) New York: Oxford University Press, 1996.